mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 WriteResult({ "writeError" : { "code" : 10107, "errmsg" : "not master" } })
 ```

-So far we've covered how reads and writes work in a replica set when it's healthy.

-In the interest of learning how replica sets handle crisis, we're going to break a few things.

-First, we're going to shut this node off.

-Now when we connect back to the replica set, we run rs.status() we can see that the node we shut down is no longer reachable from the primary.
+So far we've covered how *reads and writes work in a replica set* when it's healthy.
+In the interest of learning how *replica sets handle crisis*, we're going to break a few things.
+First, we're going to *shut this node off*.
+Now when we connect back to the *replica set, we run rs.status()* we can see that the *node we shut down is no longer reachable from the primary*.

 Now I'm just going to shut down this other node here.